ryanseiyu/Cohere-VSC-Extension/README.md

 ## Features

-Sign up at Cohere to get your free Trial Key.
+Sign up at Cohere to get your free Trial Key.<br>
-Create a .env file and write your API inside the file just like this: API_KEY=2q723221adad1223g6Ytcedfgh2341 Run the service_api.py script.
-It will keep running as an API.
+Create a .env file and write your API inside the file just like this:<br> API_KEY=2q723221adad1223g6Ytcedfgh2341<br>
+Run the service_api.py script.
+It will keep running as an API.<br>
-Press F5 to activate the extension environment, it will open a new VSC window.
+Press F5 to activate the extension environment, it will open a new VSC window.<br>
-Press CTRL+SHIFT+P and type Hello World and then type what you want for the LLM.
+Press CTRL+SHIFT+P and type Hello World and then type what you want for the LLM.<br>

 ![Preview](images/cohereExtensionPreview.gif)